-- Series 2007A (Recreational Facilities Refunding Project): These fixed rate bonds refunded all or a portion of several series of bonds as summarized below. - Series 1993B (Community Facilities Project): These bonds, which were partially refunded with proceeds of the Series 2007A Bonds, financed the construction of the Berryessa Community Center and the Ice Centre of San José, acquisition of Murdock Park, and made other funds available for the Hayes Mansion Phase I Improvement Project. - Series 1997A (Golf Course Project): These bonds, which were completely refunded with proceeds of the Series 2007A Bonds, financed the acquisition, renovation, and conversion of an 18-hole course to a 9-hole course with a driving range (the Rancho del Pueblo Golf Course). - Series 2000B (Tuers-Capitol Golf Course/Camden Park Refunding): These bonds, which were completely refunded with proceeds of the Series 2007A Bonds, financed construction of the City's 18-hole Los Lagos Golf Course and refunded outstanding certificates of participation issued by the Association of Bay Area Governments ("ABAG") for the Camden Neighborhood Park. - Series 2008C and Series 2008D (Hayes Mansion Refunding Project): These variable rate bonds refunded the Series 2001 Bonds issued to finance the Hayes Mansion Phase III improvements and refund the Series 1995 Bonds issued to finance the Hayes Mansion Phase II improvements.
-Under the operator's Management Agreement, to the extent revenues of the Hayes Mansion are available they are used to pay debt service and financing costs of the Series 2008C Bonds, the Series 2008D Bonds, and the Hayes Mansion share of debt service of the Series 2007A Bonds. - Series 2008E-1 and 2008E-2 (Ice Centre Refunding Project): These variable rate bonds refunded the Series 2000C Bonds, which financed or refinanced the construction of the Ice Centre and the construction of an additional ice rink at the facility, and the Series 2004A Bonds, which financed the expansion and renovation of the facility including construction of a fourth ice rink.
-Under the operator's Lease and Management Agreement with the City, the City receives fixed quarterly payments to cover debt service on the bonds and to fund capital repair and replacement reserves.
-To date, the General Fund has not subsidized debt service on these bonds. - Series 2011A (Convention Center Expansion and Renovation Project): On April 12, 2011, a total of \$138,400,000 of tax-exempt bonds were sold in two series.
+- Series 2007A (Recreational Facilities Refunding Project): These fixed rate bonds refunded all or a portion of several series of bonds as summarized below.
+After application of funds budgeted to redeem approximately \$10 million of 2007A Bonds, the only project remaining is the Los Lagos golf course. - Series 1993B (Community Facilities Project): These bonds, which were partially refunded with proceeds of the Series 2007A Bonds, financed the construction of the Berryessa Community Center and the Ice Centre of San José, acquisition of Murdock Park, and made other funds available for the Hayes Mansion Phase I Improvement Project. - Series 1997A (Golf Course Project): These bonds, which were completely refunded with proceeds of the Series 2007A Bonds, financed the acquisition, renovation, and conversion of an 18-hole course to a 9-hole course with a driving range (the Rancho del Pueblo Golf Course). - Series 2000B (Tuers-Capitol Golf Course/Camden Park Refunding): These bonds, which were completely refunded with proceeds of the Series 2007A Bonds, financed construction of the City's 18-hole Los Lagos Golf Course and refunded outstanding certificates of participation issued by the Association of Bay Area Governments ("ABAG") for the Camden Neighborhood Park. - Series 2008C and Series 2008D (Hayes Mansion Refunding Project): These variable rate bonds refunded the Series 2001 Bonds issued to finance the Hayes Mansion Phase III improvements and refund the Series 1995 Bonds issued to finance the Hayes Mansion Phase II improvements.
+On February 5, 2019, the City received sufficient proceeds from the sale of the Dolce Hayes Mansion to fully redeem the Series 2008C Bonds and Series 2008D on February 6, 2019, in the principal amount of \$10,915,000 and \$17,545,000, respectively. - Series 2008E-1 and 2008E-2 (Ice Centre Refunding Project): These variable rate bonds refunded the Series 2000C Bonds, which financed or refinanced the construction of the Ice Centre and the construction of an additional ice rink at the facility, and the Series 2004A Bonds, which financed the expansion and renovation of the facility including construction of a fourth ice rink.
+Under the operator's Lease and Management

+Agreement with the City, the City receives fixed quarterly payments which covers debt service on the bonds and funds capital repair and replacement reserves.
+To date, the General Fund has not subsidized debt service on these bonds.

+Series 2011A (Convention Center Expansion and Renovation Project): On April 12, 2011, a total of \$138,400,000 of tax-exempt bonds were sold in two series.
 The City of San José issued \$107,425,000 of special hotel tax bonds and the Authority issued its \$30,985,000 Series 2011A tax-exempt lease revenue bonds to finance the costs of the Project.
 Only the lease revenue bonds are included in this category.
 The special hotel-tax bonds are reflected in the Land-Secured Financing section later in this report.
-Special hotel tax revenue remaining after funding the payment of more senior obligations, including interest and principal on the special hotel tax revenue bonds, is pledged to the payment of interest and principal on the Series 2011A lease revenue bonds.
+Special hotel tax revenue remaining after funding principal and interest due on the special hotel tax bonds, (senior obligations), revenue is pledged to the payment of interest and principal on the Series 2011A lease revenue bonds.
 To date, special hotel tax revenues have been sufficient for payment on the 2011A Bonds.